My essay correction service has been running for just over a month now and I was delighted to mark my first Band 9 essay yesterday.

 Excellent.
 You have outlined what you are going to talk about and at the same time made your opinion very clear.
 This is exactly what you need to do to make it clear to the examiner what you think about the question and also helps them to follow the rest of your essay.

 A major disadvantage of an admission fee is the possibility of reducing the number of visitors.
-Museums house exhibitions and artifacts of great educational and historical value.
+Museums house exhibitions and artefacts of great educational and historical value.
 If the chief aim of a museum is to introduce the local community, admission should be free to the public and visitors.
 Take some folk museums in Hong Kong, which preserve historic relics and display folk customs, for example.
 Admission to these folk museums, which are often monuments, is free of charge.
 If they had charged an entrance fee, many might have turned to other activities.

 Excellent.
 Clear and relevant main reasons and fully developed idea.
 It was great to see how you took one central idea and developed it fully with explanations and a specific example.